KenKundert/ec/README.rst

    0: 4 5 +
    9:

-The prompt displays the value of the x-register.
-This command first pushes 4 onto the stack, then it pushes 5 on the stack, and finally runs the addition operator, which pulls 4 and 5 off the stack and then push the sum, 9, back onto the stack.
+This command first pushes 4 onto the stack, then it pushes 5 on the stack, and finally runs the addition operator, which pulls 4 and 5 off the stack and then pushes the sum, 9, back onto the stack.
+The prompt displays the value of the x-register, which is generally the final result from the previous command.

 You can string together an arbitrarily long calculation on a single line::